LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/relationships/_index.md

 Tableau allows you to create **relationships** between data sources.
 The relationship itself is based on a column(s) that the two tables you are trying to relate have in common.
 A relationship must have at least one matching pair of fields in order to be created, meaning they must be of the same data type.

-One of the great things about relationships with Tableau is that you do not need to specify the join type for the relationship, Tableau takes care of that query behind the scenes for you.
+One of the great things about relationships with Tableau is that you do not need to specify the join type for the relationship, Tableau takes care of that query behind the scenes for you amongst other things:

+1. Aggregation: When using fields from related tables, Tableau will automatically aggregate data based on the relationships created.
+1. Logical Data Model Creation: Tableau also builds a logical data model when a relationship is made.
+The model itself is a represenation of each individual field you associated with each other for the relationship.
+1. Integration: Once the relationship is established, fields from both tables will be available when creating a new worksheet.
+Tableau will automatically use the relationship to combine and display the data correctly.

 ## Creating a Relationship